We talk nearly every day with

 4.0 |

-between attributes are common, a design with prohibitions will lead to the
+Since small interactions between attributes are common, a design with prohibitions will lead to the bias that may

 Solution

-method of randomized blocked design made up of "product classes" in
+adopted the standard method of randomized blocked design made up of "product classes" in combination with ASD

 -Alternative

-easy to manage, understandable for client to specify and, as of practical
+statistically clean, easy to manage, understandable for client to specify and, as of practical importance, can be

-part-worths to be estimable with a minimal bias.
+guarantees all part-worths are estimable with a minimal bias.

 Application

-the attribute values varied in an allowable range.
-If some combinations of
+A representative of a class is a product with the attribute levels varied in an allowable range.
+If some

-attribute levels are still detected as not feasible the set of product
+combinations of attribute levels are still detected as not feasible the set of product profiles must be

 set.
-This can be accomplished with use of CBS
+This can be accomplished by use of CBS - Choice

-- Choice Based Sampling that allows to assign a range of classes to
+Based Sampling that allows to assign a range of classes to a respondent.

 Class Properties